littleroot/blog/_pages/format-on-save-sublime.md

 Unfortunately, this doesn't work with Sublime Text build 4121, the latest version right now.
-The `$file` variable isn't expanded by the Sublime Text command `exec`, though it is [documented][2] as being supported (update: I've since learned that `exec` will not expand variables; Sublime's build system process does the expansion before calling `exec`).
+The `$file` variable isn't expanded by the Sublime Text command `exec`, though it is [documented][2] as being supported (_update_: I've since learned that `exec` will not expand variables; Sublime's build system process does the expansion before calling `exec`).

 A working alternative is to write a custom command that can run `hindent` with the current view's file.
 Place the following in a .py